 \subsubsection{Experimental Results Analysis}

-The table \ref{table:classify_cub} shows that on the CUB-200-2011 dataset, the performance of A-NDCG exceeds many popular deep metric learning methods.
-In the specific implementation of this paper, the number of positive samples and negative samples involved in the calculation is the same as other methods.
-Compared with other methods, A-NDCG only needs to be constrain order relationship and no specific sample interval is specified, and its performance on the test data is more robust.
+Table \ref{table:classify_cub} shows that on the CUB-200-2011 dataset, the performance of A-NDCG exceeds that of many popular deep metric learning methods.
+In the specific implementation of this paper, the number of positive and negative samples involved in the calculation is the same as in other methods.
+Compared to other methods, A-NDCG only needs to constrain the order relationship without specifying a specific sample interval, resulting in more robust performance on the test data.